Follow this advice for quiting your addiction to unhealthy foods

 America's addiction to junk food has frequently

-been likened to a drug addict's addiction to cocaine.
+been likened to a drug addict's craving for cocaine.
 Who can ever eat just one

 chip or cheese puff?
 If you've got the junk food habit, now's the time to kick